nytrobound/free-ssl/README.md

 #### Renew letsencrypt certificate
 After running `installssl.sh`, it will give a line that you should add to your cronjobs.
 You can do this by typing `cronjob -e`.
 After adding, it will automatically check the expiring date of your certificate and renew it, if needed.<br>
-It is recommended to use https://www.crontab-generator.org/ to help you with your cronjob.<br>
+It is recommended to use [Crontab Generator](https://www.crontab-generator.org/) to help you with your cronjob.<br>
 Example: `* 12 * * WED bash /home/$SSLUSER/free-ssl/start_renew.sh >> /home/$SSLUSER/free-ssl/logs/cron.log`<br>
 `renewssl.sh` will only renew your certificate, if the expiration date is less than 30 days.<br>
 To see the result of the script go to: **~/free-ssl/logs/renewssl.log**<br>